Understanding Canada's health care system

 For returning Canadian citizens and people moving to Canada for the first time the Canadian health care and medical system is often an important consideration.
 Canada's model can at first glance be unsettling...until you learn how it works.
 Family doctors, walk-in clinics, hospitals, pharmacies, public health insurance (such as MSP in BC and OHIP in Ontario), private plans, etc. are aspects of the system that are somewhat different in Canada from the U.S. comparatives, for example, even if they have the same name and description of what they do.

-The purpose of this resource is to provide practical information to help you understand the most important aspects of the Canadian health care system - those parts you may need to access.
-I have worked with dozens of clients who shared medical system questions and concerns after their many years living in the U.S., for example, and these questions and concerns caused them much anxiety.
+The purpose of this resource is to provide practical information to help you understand the most important aspects of the Canadian health care system.
+I have worked with dozens of clients who shared medical system questions and concerns after their many years living in the U.S. or abroad and these questions and concerns caused them much anxiety.
 Not knowing if you will be safe in the Canadian health care system when you intimately understand and trust another country's system can be worrying, especially if you have serious and chronic health concerns.

-Please share your thoughts and experiences with the Canadian health care system to help improve this resource.
+Please share your thoughts and experiences with the U.S. and Canadian health care system to help improve this resource.

 Core Differences and Key Facts